gridly-spreadsheet-CMS/unity-loc-package/readme.md

    - Choose the languages you want to send to Gridly from the Localization table.

 ## Notes
-1. **Use separate view for push and pull**
+1. **Use separate views for push and pull**
-	- If you pick the checkmark of "Use different View for Import, you can define a separate View ID and Password for import from Gridly into Unity."
+	- If you check the option "Use different View for Import", you can define a separate View ID and Password for importing from Gridly to Unity."

 2. **Smart strings**
-	- You can set that what type of strings you would like to send or receive using the plugin.
-In Unity localization package you can set strings as smart string and using the import/export type selection you can define whether you want to send/receive only smart/non-smart or all type of strings.
+	- You can set the string type you would like to send or receive using the plugin.
+In the Unity localization package, you can set strings as smart strings.
+Using the import/export type selection, you can define whether you want to send/receive only smart/non-smart or all types of strings.

-3. **Keep your View in synch with the records you have in Unity**
+3. **Keep your View in synch with your Unity records**
-	- If you use the "Delete removed records from Gridly" setting, upon pushing the content into Gridly it checks whether you have any records in Gridly that you already deleted from Unity, and if you have, it removes it.
+	- If desired, you can use the "Delete removed records from Gridly" setting.
+This results in strings being removed from Gridly if they have been removed from Unity.

 ---